 "She is responsive, knowledgeable, dedicated and good with clients." - Employment, Legal 500 2017

 An experienced High Court advocate who is highly knowledgeable in matters involving restrictive covenants, contractual rights and whistle-blowing.
 Clients attest that she has a high level of client service and is a confident and impressive advocate.
 "She is excellent - she is extremely good with the client and really willing to get stuck in and be a team player."
 Solicitors note that "her advocacy is great" and that "she is robust when she needs to be."
 Acted in Chesterton Global Limited and Neal Verman v Nurmohamed, a complex whistle-blowing case in which the tribunal sought to ascertain the proper interpretation of the term 'public interest' in the Employment Rights Act 1996. - Employment, Chambers UK 2017

-Alice Mayhew is ranked as a Leading junior in 'Employment'.
-"She is very responsive and provides excellent legal analysis." - Legal 500 2016
+"She is very responsive and provides excellent legal analysis." - Employment, Legal 500 2016

 Consistently praised for her ability to work effectively as part of a wider team, she is a strong courtroom performer and an experienced tribunal and High Court advocate.
 "She is very good with clients and excellent to work with as part of a team."
 "Pragmatic, highly competent and a fierce cross-examiner."
 Acted successfully for the respondent, the Tullett Prebon Group, in the Employment Tribunal.
 The case concerned a race discrimination and unfair dismissal claim. - Employment, Chambers UK 2016